AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

     A converted string is returned.

--   Example: The following example converts the letters of all words in the word string into lowercase letters.
+-   Example: Capitalize only the first letter of the word field value.

     Raw log entry: